Altair-39/kingler/README.md

 ```

 ## Credits
-The pokemon sprites for krabby were generated using sprites from [PokéSprite](https://msikma.github.io/pokesprite/)
+The pokemon sprites for kingler were generated using sprites from [PokéSprite](https://msikma.github.io/pokesprite/)
 and converted to unicode using Phoney Badger's [pokemon-generator-scripts](https://gitlab.com/phoneybadger/pokemon-generator-scripts).
 The pokemon data was obtained from [PokéAPI](https://github.com/PokeAPI/pokeapi).